Veganism Popularity at an All-Time High in South Africa According to Google Trends Data

 - Gambia (7 points)

 Some African nations don’t show up in Google data.
 Even though much of their daily diet is vegan food, it is not recognized as such.
-As Senait Mekonnen, owner of Addis in Cape restaurant in Cape Town, tells Quartz Africa, many Ethiopians don’t eat meat because it is expensive.
+As Senait Mekonnen, owner of Addis in Cape restaurant in Cape Town, tells Quartz Africa, many Ethiopians don’t eat meat because it is expensive or due to religious beliefs.
 Other Africa countries suffer from low penetration of the internet, which also impacts rankings.

 Featured photo credit goes to Hernán Piñera.